chairaudio/tickle-examples/README.md

 and is pushed automatically to https://github.com/chairaudio/tickle-examples

+## What's included

+Currently we ship Pure Data, Max/MSP, Max4Live and Faust (via Pd) examples.

+## To do

+We are continuously extending the examples and welcome contributions very much.
+We also would like to support more Platforms like SuperCollider, VCV Rack and more.

 ## License

 These examples are copyright 2018 The Center for Haptic Audio Interaction Research (CHAIR).